 - Students must identify a full-time faculty member in the department to serve as an honors research advisor, and one additional biology—or other science—faculty member to serve as a reader for their honors project.

-- Students will design a research project in conjunction with their chosen advisor.
+- Students will design a research proposal in conjunction with their chosen advisor.

-- Students will apply to the honors committee for admission.
+- Students will submit their proposal to the honors committee for admission.
 The committee will accept students if they meet the GPA requirements, and their research project, research advisor, and reader are deemed appropriate.

 Honors Program Requirements

 - Students will complete two semesters of BL 4000 (Honors Problems in Biological Sciences) for a total of six credits.

 - Students will present their research findings two ways: